pitfail/pitfail-reports/report1/report1.rst

    effectively to make the game really enjoyable.

-2. **REQ-2** Android Application: Mobile users who like having native applications can use such system with quick access very easily.
+2. **REQ-2** Android Application: Mobile users who like having native applications can use such system with quick access.

-3. **REQ-3** Access via Twitter/Facebook: Users who heavily use social networks like Facebook/Twitter can connect to Pitfail easily.
+3. **REQ-3** Access via Twitter/Facebook: Users who heavily use social networks like Facebook/Twitter can connect to PitFail easily.

 4. **REQ-4** Simple User Interface: Users are looking for simple interface that welcomes new users and guides the new user through portfolio management.

-5. **REQ-5** Zero-configuration setup: Users should not have to set any settings or explicitly create an account to begin playing.
+5. **REQ-5** Zero-Configuration Setup: Users should not have to set any settings or explicitly create an account to begin playing.

 6. **REQ-6** Updated Stock Information: Application should present stock symbols, company names, stock history, updated stock values and prices amongst other details.

-7. **REQ-7** Basic trading: Users should be able to buy and sell stocks whose values change over time.
+7. **REQ-7** Basic Trading: Users should be able to buy and sell stocks whose values change over time.

-8. **REQ-8** Large, liquid, efficient market: The simulated "exchange" should present the illusion of a large, liquid and efficient market -- stocks are traded constantly, at marginal price, and each individual trade is small compared to the total trading volume.
+8. **REQ-8** Large, Liquid, Efficient Market: The simulated "exchange" should present the illusion of a large, liquid and efficient market -- stocks are traded constantly, at marginal price, and each individual trade is small compared to the total trading volume.